sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/07_nodejs/nodejs.md

 The `"name"`, `"type"` and `"path"` properties are required and `"type"` must be set to `"node"`.
 The `"path"` property points to a JavaScript file that [**Glue42 Enterprise**](https://glue42.com/enterprise/) will execute in a Node.js environment.

-*For details on how to configure a remotely hosted Node.js app, see the [Application Configuration > Node.js > Remote](../../../../developers/configuration/application/index.html#application_configuration-nodejs-remote) section.*
+*For details on how to configure a remotely hosted Node.js app, see the [Developers > Configuration > Application > Node.js > Remote](../../../../developers/configuration/application/index.html#application_configuration-nodejs-remote) section.*

 *For details on how to use different Node.js versions, see the [Using Different Node.js Versions](../../../../developers/configuration/application/index.html#application_configuration-nodejs-using_different_nodejs_versions) section.*